 Cloud service providers offer a wide range of services, choose the services that you need based on your specific requirements.

 Once you have chosen your services, you then need to configure the services chosen which may involve setting up virtual machines, storage options, and networking.
-Once configured, you can access your services over the internet using a web-based management console, a command-line interface, or an application.

 Cloud service providers typically charge for their services on a pay-as-you-go basis, based on usage.
 You'll be billed for the resources that you use.